rbrtjns90/statement_organizer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPL3 License - see the LICENSE file for details.

 ## 🆘 Support